strvcom/nodejs-open-knowledge/README.md

 ## Introduction
 This repository serves as an online course for learning Node.js.
-It’s here to help those who want to learn more about Node.js and backend to develop a backend API.
+Made by STRV, it’s here to help those who want to learn more about Node.js and backend to develop a backend API.

 #### Goal
 To give you a fundamental understanding of backend and Node.js.

-Presenters in our courses demonstrated the best practices in building Node.js applications based on their experience gained from numerous projects.
+The presenters demonstrated the best practices in building Node.js applications—experience they gained by working on numerous projects.

 #### Source
-This repository ("online course") was created and transformed from **STRV Nodejs Nights**– a free offline course focused on Node.js created by [STRV](https://www.strv.com/).
+This online course was created by utilizing material from Node.js Nights—the free offline course with a focus on Node.js created by [STRV](https://www.strv.com/).

 #### Prerequisites
-The course requires at least a junior-level knowledge of programming (don’t need to be experienced with javascript, Node.js or backend itself).
+This course requires at least junior-level knowledge of programming.
+(Experience with javascript, Node.js or backend itself is not necessary.)

 ## Contents

-This repository & course contains 9 lectures, with the first 3 lectures being general while the rest 6 sections focus on building up one simple project from scratch to demonstrate all the practices.
+This course contains 9 lectures.
+The first 3 lectures are general, while the other 6 focus on building one simple project from scratch.
+This allows us to demonstrate the full scope of practices.

-Each lecture contains a video recording of the presentation with live coding and sample codes.
+Each lecture contains a video recording of the presentation, with live coding and sample codes.
 The course focuses on understanding good architectural practices and project setups.
-Please keep it mind that for the purpose of the course, it’s simplified compared to big production app to easily demonstrate fundamental patterns.
+Please keep in mind that for the purposes of the course, some information and approaches are simplified compared to big production app processes.
+This allows us to easily demonstrate fundamental patterns.

 ## Materials

 #### Branches
 - **Master** branch contains the final solution.
-- **Lecture branches (e.g. 01-javascript)** contain parts of the solution finished after that lecture.
+- **Lecture branches (e.g. 01-javascript)** contains the part of the project that is covered in the given lecture.

 #### Lectures directory

 [Lectures](https://github.com/strvcom/nodejs-nights-2018/tree/master/lectures)
-These lectures contain a brief theoretical overview of what was discussed in that lecture.
+These lectures contain a brief theoretical overview of what was discussed in each given lecture.

-Here you can find a list of past lessons:
+You can find the details of all lectures below:

 1. [Javascript](https://github.com/strvcom/nodejs-nights-2018/tree/master/lectures/01-javascript)
 2. [Node.js](https://github.com/strvcom/nodejs-nights-2018/tree/master/lectures/02-nodejs)